wavefrontHQ/docs/pages/doc/csp_migration.md

         </tr>
         </tbody>
         </table>
-1. Copy the app credentials (ID and secret) of your newly created server to server app and save them to a secure location.
+1. Make sure that you save the app credentials (ID and secret) of your newly created server to server app to a secure location.

-    {% include important.html content="This is the only time you can see and copy the app secret.
+    {% include important.html content="This is the only time you can see and save the app secret.
 If you miss to copy it or lose it, you must regenerate the app secret."%}
 1. Add the server to server app to your VMware Cloud organization.
 1. Reconfigure your scripts, API calls, or proxies to exchange the app credentials for an access token, instead of using the API tokens associated with the service account.

     {% include important.html content="Depending on the TTL that you configured for the app access tokens, make sure that your script renews the access token periodically before it expires.
-The proxy does this automatically. "%}
+The Wavefront proxy does this automatically. "%}
 1. Log in to your service instance as a user with the **Admin** service role and [deactivate or delete](csp_service_accounts.html#deactivate-or-activate-a-service-account) the service account that you replaced.

 <table style="width: 100%;">